ASSET CLASS OVERVIEW

 A Hidden Gem.

-A search fund is an investment vehicle formed by individuals who deploy privately raised capital to search for, acquire, and actively lead privately held companies for the medium term.
+A search fund is an investment vehicle formed by individuals (often called "searchers") who deploy privately raised capital to search for, acquire, and actively lead privately held companies for the medium term.

-This form of entrepreneurship-through-acquisistion was developed & pioneered in 1984 by Irv Grousbeck and has produced an aggregate IRR of 35% and return on invested capital of 5.2X.
+This form of entrepreneurship-through-acquisistion was developed & pioneered in 1984 by Irv Grousbeck and has produced an aggregate IRR of 35% and return on invested capital of 4.5X over the past 40 years.

 The Search Fund Process